 About

 I’m currently a post-doctoral researcher in the FACTS.lab, directed by Aaron Steven White, at the University of Rochester.
 Previously, I was affiliated with the Centre for Linguistic Theory and Studies in Probability at the University of Gothenburg.
-I am generally interested in type-theoretic approaches to natural language semantics, which I’ve recently investigated with two research goals in mind:
+Before that, I did a PhD in Linguistics at the University of Chicago.

 You can email me at firstname.lastname@{gmail.com, rochester.edu}.